Scissors: Japan

 Scissormaking in Japan evolved from sword making in the 14th century.
 Seki, in Gifu Prefecture, was a renowned center of swordmaking beginning in the 1200s.
-After citizens were no longer permitted to carry swords, the city’s blacksmiths turned to making scissors and knives.
+After citizens were no longer permitted to carry swords, the city's blacksmiths turned to making scissors and knives.
 There are many specialized types of Japanese scissors, but sewing scissors were introduced by American Commodore Matthew Perry from the United States in 1854.

 The Sasuke workshop in Sakai City south of Osaka is run by Yasuhiro Hirakawa, a 5th generation scissorsmith.
 The company has been in operation since 1867.
 Yasuhiro Hirakawa is the last traditional scissormaker in Japan, making scissors in the traditional style where the blades are believed to be thinner, lighter and sharper than European scissors.
-In 2018 he was profiled in a documentary that featured a pair of his bonsai snips which retailed for $35,000 USD.
+In 2018 he was profiled in a documentary that featured a pair of his bonsai snips which retailed for US$35,000.

 Spain

 In Solsona, Spain, scissor manufacturing began in the 16th century.
-At the industry’s peak in the 18th century there were 24 workshops, organized as the Guild of Saint Eligius, the patron saint of knife makers.
-By the mid-1980s there were only two, and by 2021, Pallarès Solsona, founded in 1917 by Lluìs and Carles Pallarès Canal, and still family-operated, was the town’s sole remaining artisanal scissor manufacturer.
+At the industry's peak in the 18th century there were 24 workshops, organized as the Guild of Saint Eligius, the patron saint of knife makers.
+By the mid-1980s there were only two, and by 2021, Pallarès Solsona, founded in 1917 by Lluìs and Carles Pallarès Canal, and still family-operated, was the town's sole remaining artisanal scissor manufacturer.

 United Kingdom

 Sheffield was home to the first mass production of scissors beginning in 1761.
 By the 19th century there were an estimated 60 steel scissor companies in Sheffield.
 However, since the 1980s, industry globalization and a shift towards cheaper, mass-produced scissors created price deflation that many artisanal manufacturers could not compete with.
 The Sheffield scissor industry consisted of just two local companies in 2021.

 The two remaining Sheffield scissor manufacturers are William Whiteley, founded in 1760, and Ernest Wright, which was established in 1902.
-Both now focus on high-end/niche crafting of “products for life” rather than mass production.
-Between these two firms it is estimated that there are no more than ten “Putter-Togetherers” or “Putters” who are the master-trained craftspeople responsible for high quality Sheffield scissor assembly.
+Both now focus on high-end/niche crafting of "products for life" rather than mass production.
+Between these two firms it is estimated that there are no more than ten "putter-togetherers" or "putters" who are the master-trained craftspeople responsible for high quality Sheffield scissor assembly.
 In 2020, Ernest Wright was recognized with the Award for Endangered Crafts by the British Heritage Crafts Association.